-The Garmin Forerunner series has been considered some of the best fitness watches in the industry, and the Forerunner 35 is no exception to that rule.
-This model strays away from the more rugged and industrial design that Garmin typically adopts for its watch models, and instead provides a sleek, modern design that doesn’t inhibit the wrists range of motion.
+The Garmin Forerunner series has produced some amazing watches, and the Forerunner 35 is no exception.
+This model stays away from the more rugged and industrial design of the higher-end Garmin models, and instead provides a sleek, modern design that doesn’t inhibit the wrist’s range of motion.

-You’ll be able to track a lot of things concerning your heart rate such as your heart rate, heart rate zone, and calories burned.
-With the built-in GPS, your watch will be able to track speed, distance and your location to give you the most accuracy on your workout and once you get all your stats, you can upload them to compare to friends and family that have the same device.
+You’ll be able to track a lot of things concerning your fitness, such as your heart rate, heart rate zone, and calories burned.
+With the built-in GPS, your watch will be able to track speed, distance and location to give you the most accuracy on your workout.
+And once you get all your stats, you can upload them to Garmin Connect or other fitness apps such as Strava to compare your gains with friends and family.

-You’ll receive vibration alerts any time a new notification pops up, anything from texts from your phone, activity tracking, pacing progress, milestones reached, and workout prompts all these alerts, and they display nicely so your exercise won’t be disturbed.
-This watch is also waterproof for up to 50 meters, but unfortunately, it won’t track swimming activities despite this feature.
+You’ll receive a vibration alert any time a new notification pops up.
+Anything from text messages, activity tracking, pacing progress, and milestones reached will prompt these alerts, and they display nicely so your exercise won’t be disturbed.
+This watch is also waterproof up to 50 meters, but unfortunately, it isn’t designed to track swimming activities despite this feature.